dhruv3/You-Dont-Know-JS/scope & closures/ch3.md

 # You Don't Know JS: Scope & Closures

+# My Notes
+* Way of thinking: Take any arbitrary section of code you've written, and wrap a function declaration around it, which in effect "hides" the code.
+* Functions are by no means the only unit of scope.
+Block-scope refers to the idea that variables and functions can belong to an arbitrary block (generally, any `{ .. }` pair) of code, rather than only to the enclosing function.
+*  ES3 specified the variable declaration in the `catch` clause of a `try/catch` to be block-scoped to the `catch` block.
+* Declarations made with `let` will **not** hoist to the entire scope of the block they appear in.
+Such declarations will not observably "exist" in the block until the declaration statement.
+* Declaring explicit blocks can help Garbage Collector know that things inside this block will not be used after the block ends.

 # Chapter 3: Function vs. Block Scope

 As we explored in Chapter 2, scope consists of a series of "bubbles" that each act as a container or bucket, in which identifiers (variables, functions) are declared.
 These bubbles nest neatly inside each other, and this nesting is defined at author-time.